This old fashioned banana bread recipe is so simple anyone can make it.

 Preheat oven to 350F.

 With a hand blender or mix master blend butter and sugar together.
-Add eggs and mix.
+Add eggs, vanilla and mix.
 Add mashed banana.

 In a separate bowl, use a fork to mix flour, baking soda, baking powder and sea salt.